microsoft/sarif-tutorials/docs/Fitness-for-purpose-automatic-bug-filing.md

 - `SARIF2002.ProvideMessageArguments`: ensures that `result.message.id` and `.arguments` are present.
 - `SARIF2003.ProvideVersionControlProvenance`: ensures that `run.versionControlProvenance` is present.
-- `SARIF2005.ProvideToolProperties`: ensures that `run.tool.driver.name`, and at least one of `.version` and `.semanticVersion`, is present.
+- `SARIF2005.ProvideToolProperties`: ensures that at least one of `.version` and `.semanticVersion`, is present.
 - `SARIF2007.ExpressPathsRelativeToRepoRoot`: ensures that all result location URIs are expressed as relative references with respect to the repo root.
 - `SARIF2012.ProvideHelpUris`: ensures that `rules[].helpUri` is present.
 - `SARIF2013.ProvideEmbeddedFileContent OR SARIFnippets`: ensures that ... **UNFINISHED**

 ## The fixers

+- The `sarif rewrite` option `--insert VersionControlInformation;CodeSnippets` enriches the SARIF file with `run.versionControlProvenance` if it isn't already present, and with code snippets if they're not already present.

+- The `sarif rebaseuris` command changes any absolute URIs to relative references with respect to `originalUriBaseIds`.<sup><a href="#note-1">1</a></sup>

+There is no way to automatically fix the rest of the criteria.

 ## The configuration file

 This is a standard validation XML configuration file, which explicitly enables all the analysis rules mentioned above, and sets there levels as indicated in the standard section above.

+## Notes

+<a id="note-1">1.</a> This should probably be just an option `--rebase-uris` to the `rewrite` command.

 [Table of contents](../README.md#contents)